 Complete fractures are often the most painful of all movement injuries and usually take the longest to heal (one to six months).
 Most fractures require immobilization of the injured part after the bones have been set so that they knit properly.

 About six to eight weeks after a leg fracture, it may be possible to have the plaster cast removed and switched to a lightweight, pneumatic brace, such as the Aircast Walking Brace.
 This helps to regain muscle strength and mobility while the fracture heals completely.

 Bursitis.
-The bursa, a fluid-containing sac near certain joints, can become painfully inflamed as a result of abuse or direct injury.
-Swimmers, players of racquet sports and those who carry heavy shoulder bags may get bursitis of the shoulder; runners may develop it in the knees and football players may get bursitis in the hip.
+The bursa, a fluid-containing sac near certain joints, can become painfully inflamed as a result of abuse or a direct injury.
+Swimmers, players of racquet sports, and those who carry heavy shoulder bags may get bursitis of the shoulder; runners may develop it in the knees, and football players may get bursitis in the hip.

 Rest.
 As soon as you feel pain, stop using the injured part.
 Continued use can make the injury worse.
 Rest for at least one day, and as soon as your pain and the doctor allow, begin a series of graded rehabilitation exercises to help remove the waste products of injury, such as dead cells and blood clots, and to maintain muscle strength.